NVIDIA/trt-samples-for-hackathon-cn/cookbook/02-API/Layer/FillLayer/FillLayer.md

 ## Simple example

-+ Refer to SimpleExampleLinear.py and SimpleExampleNormalRandom.py and SimpleExampleUniformRandom.py and result-SimpleExampleLinear.py and SimpleExampleNormalRandom.py
++ Refer to SimpleExampleLinear.py and SimpleExampleNormalRandom.py and SimpleExampleUniformRandom.py

 + Produce a constant tensor in buildtime with different type of filling.

 + Available fill operation